UW-Madison grad students protesting pay, fees removed from Bascom Hall

 UW-Madison Police had previously met with the group occupying the office “to determine what was happening and whether people were safe” because a large crowd had been reported, according to a post by the police department to Twitter.

-No students involved with the protest were arrested Friday, and none were removed before the building had closed, polcie said.
+No students involved with the protest were arrested Friday, and none was removed before the building had closed, police said.

 Friday’s protest comes after hundreds of graduate students staged a sit-in April 5 at Bascom Hall asking for the same contract improvements.